thomb89/typescript-react-snippets/README.md

 > - it (jest it shortcut)
 > - setupTests.ts (a boilerplate fore create-react-app src/setupTests.ts)
 > - test-utils.ts (a boilerplate for @testing-library/react which wraps everything in Redux, Apollo and React-Router)
+> - prisma-test-environment.js (a boilerplate for the prisma-client, that generates a database per test-setup, should be placed in the folder, where the schema.prisma is placed)

 > #### Redux
 >